Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 - Dig deeper.
 Maybe you interviewed with a company but still have doubts.
 That’s where your recruiter comes in.
 As the liaison between you and the company’s hiring manager, your recruiter may be able to answer any lingering questions you still have or clear up any confusion about the company or the role.

 - Take advantage of free services.
-Many staffing firms offer courses and trainings to help you develop skills that will make you more marketable to employers.
-Ask about such benefits and take advantage of them, as well as any career counseling services the firm offers, such as resume writing or interview preparation.
+Many staffing firms offer courses and training to help you develop skills that will make you more marketable to employers.
+Ask about such benefits and take advantage of them, as well as any career counseling services the agency offers, such as resume writing or interview preparation.

 - Don’t be afraid to say “no.” Just as important as being open-minded is not taking a job you feel pressured into taking.
 If you truly feel something is not the right fit, say so and explain why.
 For example, perhaps the pay is below what you need or the location is less than ideal.
 Providing this information will help your recruiter find the right opportunities that are the right fit – and save both of you time in the long run.